brillout/wildcard-api/docs/faq.template.md

 endpoints.iHavePower();
 ~~~

-The whole power of your backend is at your disposal while developing your frontend.
+The whole power of the backend is at disposal while developing the frontend.
 For example,
-you can use any SQL/ORM query to retrieve and mutate data.
+any SQL/ORM query can be used to retrieve and mutate data.
 That's arguably more powerful than GraphQL.

 The distinctive difference is that,
 from the perspective of a third party,
-your API is set in stone
+the API is set in stone
 but,
-from your perspective,
+from the frontend development perspective,
+the API can be modified at will.
-your API can be modified at will while developing your frontend.
+(Note that RPC assumes that the API can be modified and re-deployed at the whim of the frontend development,
+which we talk about at !VAR|LINK SYNC_DEPLOY)

 !INLINE ./snippets/section-footer.md #faq --hide-source-path